 There are some exceptions to this as different versions of thin wheels are lasting longer, so be sure to do your research before you make a final decision to ensure the abrasive wheel you select maximizes efficiency.

 Specialty cutting wheels are also available that are designed for use with certain materials, such as stainless steel and aluminum.

 In addition to paying attention to designations for RPM rating, size, and material, you should also follow these tips when using resinoid-bonded abrasive cutting wheels.

-Choose a grinder with the highest torque or amperage available for the application, as this will help the wheel to do more of the work.
-For example, instead of using a 4.5-in. the wheel on a 6-amp grinder, use a 4.5-in. the wheel on a 10-amp grinder.
+- Choose a grinder with the highest torque or amperage available for the application, as this will help the abrasive wheel to do more of the work.
+For example, instead of using a 4.5-in. the abrasive wheel on a 6-amp grinder, use a 4.5-in. wheel on a 10-amp grinder.
 The RPM rating remains the same, but the tool will provide more torque to cut into the metal.

-Store the wheel in a clean, dry environment, and avoid placing it in water or mud.
+- Store the abrasive wheel in a clean, dry environment, and avoid placing it in water or mud.
 This helps minimize environmental effects that could degrade its performance or cause it to crack or wear prematurely.
-The performance of the resinoid bond tends to deteriorate when the wheel is stored for extended periods of time, so be sure to use FIFO (first in, first out) when using wheels.Inspect the wheel and consumable before each use to check for signs of damage or wear.
+The performance of the resinoid bond tends to deteriorate when the wheel is stored for extended periods, so be sure to use FIFO (first in, first out) when using wheels.Inspect the wheel and consumables before each use to check for signs of damage or wear.
 Cutting wheels can become harder to control as they wear down.
 If you can no longer make a safe cut because the wheel’s diameter is worn so thin, then the best course of action is to replace it.